tommyettinger/gdx-backends/README.md

 ### 1.910.2

+Checkout the tag `v1.910.2` of this repo to use this version, or use the following dependencies for GWT:

+      implementation 'com.github.tommyettinger.gdx-backends:gdx-backend-gwt:1.910.2'
+      implementation 'com.github.tommyettinger.gdx-backends:gdx-backend-gwt:1.910.2:sources'

+Own additions:
+* GWT: Update to GWT 2.9.0; this benefits from some changes in users' build.gradle files.

+Upgrading to GWT 2.9.0 needs a few changes if you want to take full advantage of the new Java 11 features it permits.
+- [ ] Change language level to 11 in core, html, and anywhere else that you want to use features like `var`: where sourceCompatibility is set in build.gradle files, change it to `sourceCompatibility = 11`
+- [ ] Change GWT's source level to 11 as a special requirement: inside the `gwt` block in the html/build.gradle file, add this line after the compiler settings: `sourceLevel = 11`
+- [ ] Make sure your Gradle and/or IDE settings are configured to use JDK 11 or newer.
+- [ ] The version for your GWT Gradle plugin may or may not matter, but so far this has been tested only on the most recent version, `org.wisepersist:gwt-gradle-plugin:1.0.13` ;
+[gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) stores the plugin version in `gwtPluginVersion` in `gradle.properties`, so you can change it there to `1.0.13` if you use that project generator.

+## For use with 1.9.11-SNAPSHOT

+### 1.911.0

 Checkout the branch `master` of this repo to use this version, or use the following dependencies for GWT:

       implementation 'com.github.tommyettinger.gdx-backends:gdx-backend-gwt:master-SNAPSHOT'